 There is an inverse relationship between risk and return.
-Risk is the probability of a negative
+Risk is the probability of a negative outcome, while return is compensation for taking on that risk.

 2. Fund Performance

 Mutual funds are required to compare performance to a benchmark index.